 All this suggests that most stories are going to be in the range of 1-5 story points by the time the team is ready to commit to them.
 You can still have Epics and Themes they should just be split into much smaller parts before the team attempts to commit to them.

 But That’s Really Small

-If we’re working in bite size chunks how do we get any meaningful work done?
+If we’re working in bite size chunks, how do we get any meaningful work done?
 How do you slice them so small?
 Part of the problem is a frequent misunderstanding around value in stories.
 The ‘V’ in INVEST stands for valuable, many people assume that equates to business value or a feature that you can sell for a dollar.
-When we combine user stories together the represent features that customers will pay for.
+When we combine user stories together, they represent features that customers will pay for.
 But on their own they’re too small for that.
 Instead value refers to the point of view of the user for whom the story was written in the first place.

 So the hard part how do you slice?
 Some simple ideas:

 - Acceptance criteria – often the acceptance criteria on the back of the Story Card will give a good hint.

 - Happy Path – many stories have exceptional conditions, consider splitting them out